-Top class customer service is one of the cornerstones to build a successful business.
+Top-class customer service is one of the cornerstones to building a successful business.
 Call centers appear at the front line of providing customer services.
 However, often a number of factors stand between a call center and its goal of optimum customer service provision.

 While there are several issues that can bog down a call center and impact its efficiency and output, 5 common problems stand out.
 By overcoming these issues, businesses can effectively chart out their route towards improving customer experiences.

 The conjunction of a stressful work environment and erratic schedules at call centers leave employees physically, mentally, and emotionally drained and they often call in sick.
 According to the statistics provided by benchmarking firm Dimension Data – the average rate of annual absence in call centres across the world is 11%.

 While it may not seem to be such a high percentage, in reality – this figure of absenteeism can immensely impact the quality of service.
 As remaining call center agents shoulder the responsibilities of the absentees, the increased work volume hampers customer interactions.
 Over a period of time, absenteeism impacts staff morale and hinders the growth of the business.

 An effective way to overcome this problem is to track absenteeism by keeping a tab on the trend of absence.
 For instance, follow whether the rate of absence increases during weekends or during the festive season.
 Once you are in possession of the data, elucidate the impact of absenteeism on your employees.
 Chalk out and implement a strong absence management policy.
 Be sure to communicate to your employees that repeated and unsubstantiated absence will lead to formal action.

 Delight your customer service by using Whatsapp for Business